 Meanwhile at State League level, we’ve heard of payments ranging anywhere from $1000 per season for an assistant coach, right up to $20,000 for a big-name head coach.
 Anecdotally, the average is probably somewhere around $3000-$4000.

-And in Suncorp Super Netball, where the players are now better paid than ever before, we’ve heard whispers that the top-end coaches are nudging $150,000.
+And in Suncorp Super Netball, where the players are now better paid than ever before, there are whispers that the top-end coaches are nudging $150,000.

 So should coaches at all levels receive payments?
 That depends on your outlook. $10,000 for coaching at a football-netball club might seem like a tidy sum for six months work, but compare it to what that same club’s head football coach is receiving and it’s probably a pittance.

-There are commercial realities there, with football attracting the lion’s share of the sponsors etc, however netball’s growing popularity is worth consideration.
+There are commercial realities there, with football usually attracting more or larger sponsors etc, however netball’s growing popularity is worth consideration.

 If you ask us (and we’re a little biased!) no coach should be left out of pocket at the end of a season.
 Even if that means simply covering a coach’s incidentals, like fruit, lollies or the occasional prize etc, it’s the least that could be done for someone who has likely committed anywhere between 50 and 100 hours to a team, on and off the court, over the course of a season.